HerveFrezza-Buet/cxsom/cxsom-builder/experiments/experiment-003-001/README.txt

 Let us build up a bunch of inputs for testings.
 The X,Y inputs are coordinates of a point in a circle

+~> make cxsom-clear-processor
 ~> make declare-frozen-inputs
-~> make feed-frozen-inputs
+~> make feed-frozen-inputs SHAPE=circle
 ~> make view-frozen-inputs

 Now, we can make a frozen test at some specific timestep.
-Let us send the corresponding gules to the processor, for timestep 14999
+Let us send the corresponding rules to the processor, for timestep 4999

-~> make send-frozen-rules TIMESTEP=14999
+~> make send-frozen-rules TIMESTEP=4999
 ~> make cxsom-ping-processor

-Now, the statistics for timestep step 14999 have been computed in timelines zfrz-014999-*, let us visualize it.
+Now, the statistics for timestep step 4999 have been computed in timelines zfrz-04999-*, let us visualize it (it may be weird, since we fed with a circle while we have learnt from a banana).

+~> make view-frozen TIMESTEP=4999
+~> evince snap-0004999.pdf

+You can restart and see another shape (the appropriate one here) ~> make cxsom-clear-processor
+~> make clear-frozen-inputs
+~> make clear-frozen
+~> make declare-frozen-inputs
+~> make feed-frozen-inputs SHAPE=banana
+~> make view-frozen-inputs
+~> make send-frozen-rules TIMESTEP=4999
+~> make cxsom-ping-processor
-~> make view-frozen TIMESTEP=14999
+~> make view-frozen TIMESTEP=4999
-~> evince snap-00014999.pdf
+~> evince snap-0004999.pdf

-Ok, now, let us make a nice movie, with 1 frame every 50 timesteps.
+Ok, now, let us make a nice movie, with 1 frame every 10 timesteps.
 This uses python3 threading.
 Be sure you have it enabled on your system.
 If not "pip3 install thread6" should install it.

+~> make cxsom-clear-processor
+~> make clear-frozen

+You can close the variable scanning windows, since it reads the files periodically.

 ~> make movie EVERY=10